John B. Richardson IV: Military education

 While attending Harvard University, in 2011 he published a monograph with a case study which provides a means for analyzing the complexity of organizational leadership: Real Leadership and the U.S. Army: Overcoming a Failure of Imagination to Conduct Adaptive Work (ISBN 9781304238597).
 The study presents a high-stakes problem set requiring an operational adaptation by a cavalry squadron in Baghdad, Iraq.
 This problematic reality triggers the struggle in finding a creative solution, as organizational culture serves as a barrier against overturning accepted norms that have proven successful in the past, even if they do not fit the current reality.
 The case study highlights leaders who are constrained by assumptions and therefore suffer the consequences of failing to adapt quickly to a changed environment.
 Emphasizing the importance of reflection, adaptation, and a willingness to experiment and assume prudent risk to seize opportunities, the case study transitions to an example of a successful application of adaptive leadership and adaptive work performed by the organization.

-Publications by John B. Richardson IV

-Richardson is passionate about building cohesive teams and growing adaptive leaders as the foundation of high-performing and positive organizations.
-He has published a number of articles on empowering the work force to solve complex problems, building inclusive work climates, fostering participative leadership, and investing in human capital.